davidfreitas/DFDiagonalSelection/README.md

-## DiagonalSelection
+## DFDiagonalSelection

 [VICE VERSA]: https://www.behance.net/gallery/VICE-VERSA-diagonal-UI-optimized-for-single-hand-IX/12419409
-DiagonalSelection is inspired by the amazing [VICE VERSA] concept by Michel Oh.
+DFDiagonalSelection is inspired by the amazing [VICE VERSA] concept by Michel Oh.

 #### Examples
 ![](ExampleImages/gender.gif) . ![](ExampleImages/phone.gif)

 ## Usage

-To use it, simply add DFDiagonalSelection.h and DFDiagonalSelection.m files to your project.
+To use it, simply add `DFDiagonalSelection.h` and `DFDiagonalSelection.m` files to your project.

 #### Initializing and adding the DFDiagonalSelection to the screen